Social Impact Report

 We cultivate a culture of transparency and want to ensure that anyone who invests in our charity, whether through fundraising, volunteering or partnerships can know that their investment is in safe hands.
 We combine data and social return on investment methodology to calculate how effectively we are using funds and how our services are impacting on the people that they support.

-Abby’s Story – Ischaemic Stroke at 36
+Cathy’s Story – Ischaemic Stroke at 26

-Phil’s Story – Ischaemic Stroke at 53
+Chris’s Story – Ischaemic Stroke at 39

-Emily’s Story – Ischaemic Stroke at 28
+Josh’s Story – Ischaemic Stroke at 26

-Hayette’s Story – Ischaemic Stroke due to Subarachnoid Haemorrhage at 32
+Belindah’s Story – Ischaemic Stroke at 36